 Blockchain technology may prove indispensable for tracking drugs on their way from a pharmaceutical company to patients.
 Drugs become traceable as they move across the supply chain.

-This could help reduce the counterfeit drug implications that currently cost pharmaceutical companies around $200 billion in losses annually.
+This could help reduce the counterfeit drug implications that currently cost pharmaceutical companies up to 431 billion in losses annually.